Postage stamp crafts are fun, free and easy. They are also a great resource for creating unique art and personalized handmade gifts.

 What You Need To Make A Heart Collage

-- Heart aperature card.
-You can cut your own with paper cutting knife or buy pre cut cards.
+• Heart aperture card.
+You can cut your own with a paper cutting knife or buy pre-cut cards.

-Step 1: First, draw around the heart aperture onto a blank piece of paper.
+Step 1: First, draw around the heart aperture on a blank paper.

-Step 2: Next, starting in the middle fill the heart shape with stamps.
+Step 2: Next, fill the heart shape with stamps, starting in the middle.
 Use a glue stick to adhere the stamps to the paper.

-Step 3: Make sure all the heart outline is covered in stamps.
-Then glue the heart stamp collage to the piece of card with the cutout heart shape.
+Step 3: Stamp the entire heart outline.
+Then, glue the heart stamp collage to the piece of card with the cutout heart shape.

 The postage stamp collage can be sent as a handmade card or framed as a personalized gift.

 Other shapes can be used to make postage stamp collages.
 Green stamps would look great for Christmas trees.
-I also like the idea of creating a collage of my son’s initials for his room.
+I also like creating a collage of my son’s initials for his room.

 3. Printing Large Postage Stamp Images